Pkcs11Interop/Pkcs11Interop/README.md

 ## Documentation

-It is highly recommended that before you start using Pkcs11Interop you should get familiar at least with *"Chapter 2 - Scope"*, *"Chapter 6 - General overview"* and *"Chapter 10 - Objects"* of [PKCS#11 v2.20](doc/rsa-pkcs11-2.20/) specification.
+It is highly recommended that before you start using Pkcs11Interop you get familiar at least with *"Chapter 2 - Scope"*, *"Chapter 6 - General overview"* and *"Chapter 10 - Objects"* of [PKCS#11 v2.20](https://github.com/Pkcs11Interop/PKCS11-SPECS/tree/master/v2.20) specification (or equivalent chapters of any previous or subsequent specification version).

 Pkcs11Interop API is fully documented with the inline XML documentation that is displayed by the most of the modern IDEs during the application development.
 Detailed [Pkcs11Interop API documentation](http://pkcs11interop.net/doc/) is also available online.